openstack-archive/snap-glance/README.md

         └── glance-registry.conf

-The glance configuration can be overridden or augmented by writing configuration snippets to files in the conf.d directory.
+The glance configuration can be overridden or augmented by writing configuration snippets to files in the glance.conf.d directory.

 Alternatively, glance configuration can be overridden by adding full config files to the glance/ directory.
 If overriding in this way, you'll need to